 This article explains the 8 best stye remedies to increase your comfort and help a stye drain naturally.
 It also covers when to see a doctor for professional medical treatment and how to prevent future styes from developing.

-Below are the seven best ways to get rid of a stye:
+Below are the eight best ways to get rid of a stye:

 Using a warm compress is the most effective treatment for a stye.
 When the stye is subjected to increased temperatures, it ruptures, which makes it easy to drain.

 To apply a warm compress, wet a clean washcloth in warm water.
 Then, place the washcloth over your eyes for about 5 to 10 minutes.3 Repeat this several times daily until the stye goes away.